uncharted-causemos/wm-docs/docs/get-started.md

   </figcaption>
 </figure>

 Next, you'll associate these concepts with their own supporting and refuting child concepts with a set of drivers backed by index models.
-To help you quickly find drivers and data, Causemos will use LLMs to suggest concepts and datasets relevant to your input.
+To help you find drivers and data, Causemos will use LLMs to suggest concepts and datasets relevant to your input.

 <p class="procedure">To create a new analysis graph</p>

-1. Click :fontawesome-solid-plus:{ aria-hidden="true"} **Create Index**.
+1. Click :fontawesome-solid-plus:{ aria-hidden="true"} **Create index model analysis**.
-2. Rename the Overall priority node to align with your goal:
+2. Rename the overall priority node to align with your goal:
     1. Hover over the node and click :fontawesome-solid-ellipsis-vertical:{ alt="Options" title="Options" } > :fontawesome-solid-pencil:{ aria-hidden="true" } **Rename**.
     2. Delete the existing text, enter `Priority Countries for Climate Support` and click **Done**.
 3. Click **Add input concept**, type `National Interest` in the text box, and press ++enter++.

     ??? tip "Suggested drivers"

         When you choose to add an input concept, Causemos automatically suggests a list of concepts that drive the parent concept.
-You can click any of these suggestions to quickly add them to your graph.
+You can filter these suggestions by clicking :fontawesome-solid-earth-americas:{ aria-hidden="true"} **Add geographic context** and entering a region of interest.
+To add a suggestion to your graph, click it.

 4. Repeat step 3, this time naming the new node `Climate Risk`.
 5. Add the following concepts as inputs to the concepts added in the previous steps.
 After you type the name of each concept, select the corresponding dataset from the list of suggested datasets.